top of page

 1st

-In 1st grade we talk about how our brain learns and how to have a growth mindset.
-We build on our knowledge of self-regulation to learn about how to be good communicators, problem solvers, and friends using lessons from the "Sanford Harmony" curriculum.
+In 1st grade we build on our knowledge of self-regulation to learn about how to be good communicators, problem solvers, and friends.

 Things you might hear from your student about our lessons: